 A tiny, then-scary intro leads into rumbling guitars backdropping animalistic snarls and a blurb of fingertapping.
 You quickly realize this is quite the chaotic endeavor, and initial track "Outbreak of Evil" is the most timid tune on the disk, but you are woefully unaware of that yet.
-Downtuned, reverberating guitar tones carry "Sepulchral Voice" into existence, hissing and snarling at you through clenched teeth, and you once again realize you're being stampeded by a primal sonic force only bands like Slayer, Hellhammer, Venom, Voivod and a few others (Metallica were wild, but not like this) have ever fabricated.
+Downtuned, reverberating guitar tones carry "Sepulchral Voice" into existence, hissing and snarling at you through clenched teeth, and you once again realize you're being stampeded by a primal sonic force only bands like Slayer, Hellhammer, Venom, Voivod and a few others (Metallica were on the wilder side, but not like this) have ever fabricated.
 Primeval speed, aggression and the quirky, drum-laden chorus dispel all other thoughts in your head.

 No doubt, your intuition is on the money, and there's no better word to describe this affair than plain barbaric.
 Side two flips faster than my 'ol lady when she finally reads the horrible lyrics.

 Fiendish mirth arises from silence.
 "Blasphemer" is an unholy mess held together by frenzied rhythms and a rabid chorus while vocalist Angel Ripper laughs at you like a demon thrilled to be throwing you into the fire.
 "Witching Metal", an unrelenting event in its ferocity, sets up "Burst Command Til War": absolute Sodom.
 As subtle as a tragic blimp disaster, this savage track unhinges anything that isn't bolted down and banishes all innocence to another plane...and he's still laughing.
 With an intro that probably should've lead off the lp, "BCTW" literally erupts with pure rage and ends with an unkempt drum interval and thunderclap to close the crypt.